Wolverine971/9takes/src/blog/enneagram/enneagram-type-5.md

 <h2>Enneagram 5 Description</h2>

-Enneagram Type 5 personalities, known for their intense curiosity and innovative thinking, approach the world with a keen intellect and a desire to uncover its mysteries.
-Their independent nature and analytical mindset lead them to explore a variety of subjects, often delving into the depths of complex ideas and theories.
+Enneagram Type 5 personalities are known for their intense curiosity and innovative thinking.
+They seek to uncover the world's mysteries.
+They have an independent nature and like to explore a variety of subjects, often going deep down the rabbit hole of ideas and theories.
+To them the game of life is a quest for knowledge where you win when you have it all. **They prefer to think before acting and emotions are often thought of as a phenomenon to be observed rather than a feeling to be felt**.

 Key traits of the Enneagram Type 5 personality include: